 Auctions can be a great avenue to acquire one of a kind items, from collectibles to machinery.
-Monday, October 29, 2018, a machine that changed the course of modern farming in America will be for sale at auction.
+This time, it’s a machine that changed the course of the modern farming landscape!

 Mark Underwood, along with his best friend and cousin Ralph Lagergren, first got the idea to build a better harvester in 1978.
 Over the next two decades, the duo built never before seen technology and filed patents around many of their inventions on the journey to build the Bi-Rotor Combine.

 In 1989, Underwood and Lagergren built a team to make their vision a reality.
 They began lab tests at Kansas State University, testing their revolutionary bi rotor threshing system.
 The traditional stationary concave with a rotating cylinder tested with 72% separation in the threshing chamber.
 Underwood and Lagergren’s bi rotor was concave and rotated at a slower rate in the same direction of the cylinder.
 It was effective, too, achieving 96% separation in the threshing chamber with minimal damage.
-This rotor only needed to be half the size of the traditional rotor, about four feet in width, and was retrofitted to an IH 1480 for two years of field testing.
+This rotor was only half the size of the traditional rotor, about four feet in width.
+Then they retrofit it to an IH 1480 for two years of field testing.
 This prototype is also up for auction, with original artist murals on the side panels.

 The artist’s murals convey the pioneering spirit of the new technology, honoring the American farmer’s dedication to continue forging ahead.

 The original Bi-Rotor combine was built in 1993, and only took six months!
 The machine test-harvested a variety of crops, from corn and soybeans to wheat and milo.
 The team that developed the combine signed its panels and noted the dates of their test crops.
 Those signatures are still there today!